Educator Profile

 Kirk Brown taught biology and biotechnology in the International Baccalaureate program at Tracy High School in Tracy for 25 years.
-He is Nationally Board Certified in adolescent and young adult science, Brown has been a partner in several science education projects with organizations ranging from the California Department of Education to the Lawrence Livermore National Laboratory.
-He is also an adjunct faculty member of San Joaquin Delta College.
+He is was Nationally Board Certified in adolescent and young adult science for 20 years.
+Brown has collaborated with organizations ranging from the California Department of Education to the Lawrence Livermore National Laboratory.
+He was also an adjunct faculty member of San Joaquin Delta College.
 As a high school teacher, Brown inspired many graduating seniors to major in biology-related fields in college.
-Brown not only ignited their interest in science; he also provided them with the equipment and resources to replicate current research being conducted by professional scientists.
-Several of Brown's students have seen their work published on such projects as identifying the cause of stem rot disease in rice or studying the carcinogenic effects of barbecued foods.
-Brown created an integrated Agricultural/Scientific Academy at Tracy that is geared toward students interested in careers in agriculture, horticulture, veterinary science and medicine.
-Kirk has recently authored a textbook, Biotechnology; A Laboratory Skills Course, published by Bio-Rad Laboratories.
-He is currently the Director of Science and Special Projects at San Joaquin County Office of Education where he directs efforts for both the county and is Co-director of the Delta Sierra Science Project.
+Brown not only ignited their interest in science; he also provided them with the skills and equipment used in research laboratories around the world.
+Brown co-created an integrated Agricultural/Scientific Academy at Tracy that is geared toward students interested in careers in agriculture, horticulture, veterinary science and medicine.
+Kirk authored a textbook, Biotechnology; A Laboratory Skills Course, published by Bio-Rad Laboratories that is used across the US and is now in its second edition.
+He was the Division Director of STEM Programs at San Joaquin County Office of Education where he directed efforts for both the county and is Co-director of the Delta Sierra Science Project.
+Kirk was also the Co-Lead Writer of the CA Science Framework and was on the Science Expert Panel that advised the California Department of Education as they adopted the Next Generation Science Standards.
+Kirk was most recently the Head of K-12 Programming for the Milken Center for Advancing the American Dream in Washington, D.C.
+“I joined the Milken Center for Advancing the American Dream because I believe that everyone should have the tools and inspiration to be prepared to reach for their dreams.
+Having recently retired, as I reflect on my 35 plus years in education, I have witnessed the power of helping someone realize that they can do what it takes to make their dreams come true.
+I am now back at the San Joaquin County Office of Education as the Director of Special Projects and Community Engagement.
+Videotaping stories of success from students educated in San Joaquin County.
+In addition, helping to connect our work supporting students to regional initiatives.

 As a Milken educator, it is important to use your newfound attention to positively impact the profession.
 Many people will contact you to ask your opinion on various issues; you can provide the clear rationale for change in the profession and be a visible example to all those around you.
 To walk in your shoes might be challenging, but it could be motivating for others to see.
 As many states are focusing on accountability, it is important not to lose sight of the real reason we work so hard.... to create understanding, build excitement and to motivate those we touch.

-“As a Milken Educator, it is important to use your newfound attention to positively impact the profession.
-Many people will contact you..." (read more)
+“As a Milken Educator, it is important to use your..." (read more)

 2011 Biotechnology; A Laboratory Skills Course Pub.
 Bio-Rad Laboratories